Mick Foley: WWF Champion (1998–2000)

-After weeks of trying to get his hands on McMahon's new faction, the Corporation, Mankind received a title shot against The Rock at Rock Bottom: In Your House.
-Mankind won the match by using his mandible claw hold (with the 'Mr. Socko' prop on his hand) and the referee declared The Rock had become unresponsive.
+After weeks of trying to get his hands on The Corporation, Mankind received a title shot against The Rock at Rock Bottom: In Your House.
+Mankind won the match by using his mandible claw hold (with the Mr. Socko prop on his hand) and the referee declared The Rock had become unresponsive.
 But McMahon overruled the title change because Mankind didn't keep his pre-match promise to make The Rock submit.
-After several weeks of going after the Corporation, Mankind defeated The Rock to win his first WWF Championship on December 29 in Worcester, Massachusetts.
-The taped show was broadcast on January 4, 1999, so that is the date WWE recognizes as beginning the title run.
-Having title changes on broadcast television rather than pay-per-view was uncommon in professional wrestling, but because of the Monday Night Wars, television ratings became more important.
+After several weeks of going after The Corporation, Mankind defeated The Rock to win his first WWF Championship on December 29 in Worcester, Massachusetts.
+The taped show was broadcast on January 4, 1999; thus that is the date WWE recognizes as beginning the title run.
+Having title changes on broadcast television rather than pay-per-view was uncommon in professional wrestling, but because of the Monday Night War, television ratings became more important.
 The head of rival promotion WCW Eric Bischoff, attempting to take advantage of the fact that their show Monday Nitro aired live while Mankind's title victory was taped the week before, had announcer Tony Schiavone reveal the ending of the Mankind-Rock match before it aired.
 He then added sarcastically, "That's gonna put some butts in the seats."
-The move backfired for WCW, as Nielsen ratings showed that Raw won the ratings battle that night, despite the Hulk Hogan vs. Kevin Nash main event which led to the reformation of the New World Order.
-Foley said that the ratings indicate that large numbers of viewers switched from Nitro to Raw to see him win the title and took great personal pride from this- and WCW never beat the WWF in the television ratings ever again.
+The move backfired for WCW, as Nielsen ratings showed that Raw won the ratings battle that night, despite the Hulk Hogan vs. Kevin Nash main event which led to the reformation of the New World Order (nWo).
+Foley took personal pride in observing that ratings indicate large numbers of viewers switched from Nitro to Raw to see him win the title.
+It was a significant turn of direction between the warring companies as WCW would never beat the WWF in the television ratings again going forward.